sushant403/skillpark/README.md

 > A Freelancers Marketplace Platform with HRs and Clients.<br /> `Skillpark Inc.` is the future of hiring process in Nepal.
 Inspired from (`fiverr, upwork, toptal`) websites and ideas.

-## ✨ Status
+##  Status

 `Skillpark Inc.` will be available to public soon.
-To view the current status and changes, `changelog.md` contain the ideas:
+To view the current status and changes, `changelog.md` contains the plans:

 <p align="center">
   <img align="center" src="https://github.com/sushantpoudel98/skillpark/blob/master/public/markdown/homepage.png" alt="homepage"/>
 </p>
-Example of `package.json` with good meta data:
+Summary `info.json` with basic website information:

 ```json
 {